J95Ortiz/hangman-game/README.md

 The steps taken to deploy the application were as follows:

 1. Accessed the Heroku website and logged into my account.
-If you don't have an account follow [this link](https://signup.heroku.com/login) to create one.
+If you don't have an account you can follow [this link](https://signup.heroku.com/login) to create one.

 2. On the dashboard click on "New", and then "Create new app".